vmkxyz/vmk-xkb-layout/README.md

 # How to Use
 1. Clone this repo: `git clone https://github.com/vmkxyz/vmk-xkb-layout.git`
+2.  cd into there: `cd vmk-xkb-layout`
-2. Copy the layout to the `/usr/share/X11/xkb/symbols/` directory: `sudo cp vmk-keyboard-layout/vmk /etc/share/X11/xkb/symbols/vmk`
+3. Copy the layout to the /usr/share/X11/xkb/symbols/ directory: `sudo cp vmk /usr/share/X11/xkb/symbols/vmk`
-3. Reboot
+4. Reboot
-4. Set your keyboard layout to 'vmk' and chose your variant.
+5. Set your keyboard layout to 'vmk' and choose your variant.

-that should work, havent tested it much tho
+That should work, haven't tested it much tho

 # Q&A
 Q: Why is the layout called 'vmk'?<br>